Home

 the White House.
 These must the largest and most elaborate

-screens I've ever seen and would be very nice to appropriate
+screens seen to date and would be very nice to appropriate

 for other games like Keydom where they are too flimsy.